Key takeaways:

 To receive a journeyman license, applicants must complete 8,000 hours of work experience under the supervision of a licensed master electrician and pass a licensing exam.

-To gain a master license, applicants must have held their journeyman license for at least two years and accumulated 4,000 hours of on-the-job training under the supervision of a licensed master electrician.
+To obtain a master license, applicants must have held a journeyman license for at least 2 years and have accumulated 12,000 hours of on-the-job training under the supervision of a licensed master electrician.
 Applicants must also pass a licensing exam.

 Read the full guide to getting certified as an electrician in Texas.